 changing food production and consumption

-This challenge was introduced by Christine Merk, Researcher, IfW Kiel Institute for the World Economy
+by Christine Merk, Researcher, IfW Kiel Institute for the World Economy

 Johan Rockström summarises the challenge nicely: “The Sustainable Development Goals (SDGs) sets targets for ending poverty, protecting the planet, and ensuring prosperity for all.
 Food is central to achieving this ambitious agenda, as it lies at the heart of most of the 17 SDGs.
 Food systems are the main cause of greenhouse gas (GHG) emissions, the main user of fresh water, the leading cause of biodiversity loss, the main driver of land-use change and the main cause behind human interference in biogeochemical cycles such as nitrogen and phosphorus.
 Nothing short of a global transformation of the food system will be needed to stand any chance of reaching all 17 SDGs.
 In short, if we get it right with food, we get it right with everything else.”

 But where to start?
 For example in the EU regulations and subsidy systems for agriculture have grown over decades mostly in favour of large-scale industrialised farming and changes are heavily fought over.
 Food consumption in industrialised countries has a high CO2-footprint because we eat high amounts of animal protein and source our food from all around the world.
 Enormous amounts of food are thrown away before it reaches the shops, in the shops, and at home.

 Even if people would like to eat healthily and more sustainably, they find it hard to break old habits and do things differently compared to what they have always done or to what everyone around them does.
 The challenge is to change consumption habits that are deeply rooted in our minds and our society and to prioritise sustainable agriculture.